 In short:

-- MailSlurp is stronger when the job includes Testing, inbox control, and release assurance
+- MailSlurp is the stronger platform when the job includes testing, inbox control, and release assurance

 SendGrid is well known for: